-Most residents and staff of Vermont's long-term care facilities were offered first and second doses through a federal program that provided free on-site vaccinations in late 2020 and early 2021.
+How are vaccinations working in nursing homes and long-term care facilities?Most residents and staff of Vermont's long-term care facilities were offered first and second doses through a federal program that provided free on-site vaccinations in late 2020 and early 2021.
 The program has ended, but the federal government continues to allocate COVID-19 vaccines and boosters to pharmacies that are partnered with long-term care facilities to provide vaccinations, mainly on-site.

 Facilities that don’t have a pharmacy partner are encouraged to work with local or state health departments — or the federal government, if need be — to provide vaccinations.

-You should not have any out-of-pocket cost for getting the vaccine or a booster.
+Do I have to pay for the vaccination?You should not have any out-of-pocket cost for getting the vaccine or a booster.
 AARP fought to make sure the federal government is covering the cost of the vaccine itself.

 Scammers are purporting to offer COVID vaccines and treatments and trying to charge for them.
 AARP's Fraud Watch Network is tracking the latest scams.

-You should get a small white card at your vaccination appointment with your name, birth date, name of the vaccine you received and the date it was administered.
-If you receive the Pfizer or Moderna vaccine, bring your card when you get your second shot.
+What should I do with my vaccine card?You should get a small white card at your vaccination appointment with your name, birth date, name of the vaccine you received and the date it was administered.
+If you receive the Pfizer, Moderna or Novavax vaccine, bring your card when you get your second shot.

 You may need your vaccine card to schedule a third vaccine dose, for certain immunocompromised people, or a booster shot.
 You may also need it for certain kinds of travel or other activities, so keep it in a safe place.
 You can take a photo of it with your smartphone for your own records.
 Experts say that posting a photo of your card to social media could make you vulnerable to identity theft.